Donald Trump and Bob Corker: A timeline

 - He was under consideration by the transition team to join Trump's cabinet

-Washington (CNN)Republican Sen. Bob Corker is set to meet with President Donald Trump on Friday afternoon, a sitdown that comes after Corker slammed Trump last month for his handling of the racially motivated protests in Charlottesville, Virginia.
+A spokesperson for the Tennessee Republican did not reveal much about what the two men said to each other, describing it as a "very productive one-on-one discussion."

+"Senator Corker and President Trump had a very productive one-on-one discussion before key members of the White House staff joined them to talk through a number of domestic and foreign policy issues," the spokesperson said in a statement.
+"The conversations were wide ranging and extremely constructive.
+In all, they were together for well over an hour."

-Corker has recently been outspoken about his critiques of the President, saying in August that Trump has not been "able to demonstrate the stability nor some of the competence that he needs to demonstrate in order to be successful."
+Before Friday, Corker had been outspoken with his critiques of the President in the wake of the Charlottesville violence, saying in August that Trump has not been "able to demonstrate the stability nor some of the competence that he needs to demonstrate in order to be successful."

 Former White House chief strategist Steve Bannon and his allies are preparing primary challenges against Republican senators, a source close to Bannon confirmed to CNN on Sunday.
 The target list includes a few Republican senators -- including Corker.

-Note: This story has been updated to include more information about the Corker-Trump relationship and meeting.